rnc-personal/CI-First-Project/README.md

 ### Pricing Page

 - Pricing Table with estimates for the different types of project that clients typically want.
-- USers can read moe infirmation in the cards below by clicking on the drop-down arrows
+- USers can read moe information in the cards below by clicking on the drop-down arrows
 - Prices are also shown on the cards , with links to contact the company where appropriate
 - This is to help customers decise if the company is right for them as well as make them think what they might want the compnay to do for them should they make an enquiry.